Hyperbaric oxygen therapy for radiation-induced hemorrhagic cystitis | Canada Hyperbarics Skip to main content

 What They Found

 In this study of ten patients, hyperbaric oxygen therapy led to the subsidence of hematuria and improvement in subjective symptoms like urinary frequency in seven patients.
-All ten patients experienced subjective and objective palliation, and cystoscopic findings such as mucosal edema and redness also showed partial improvement.
+All ten patients experienced subjective and objective palliation, and cystoscopic findings such as mucosal oedema and redness also showed partial improvement.

 What This Means for Canadian Patients